How Important is Carbon?

 How Important Is Carbon?

 However, let’s not develop a Carbon-tunnel vision.
 There are so many more benefits to improving Soil Biology which are equally as important.
 Biodiversity, nutrient density in food and improved soil structure.
-The water storage capacity increases with healthy soil biology, preventing droughts, floods and bushfires.
+The water storage capacity increases with healthy soil biology, mitigating droughts, floods and bushfires.
 Healthy Soil Biology also contributes to public health.

 Regenerative Land Management practices improve Soil Biology